 The Department of World Languages and Cultures offers learning experiences and relationships within a Christian community, so that each participant may develop personal empowerment as we learn to communicate effectively across cultures, mature as disciplined scholars and develop enlightened insights and international awareness.
 Our students develop social and civic responsibility, as they become role models of cross-cultural understanding.

 In addition to outstanding teaching in French, German, Spanish, critical languages and interdisciplinary majors and minors, our expert mentoring and extensive opportunities for study abroad give our graduates a distinct advantage in business, missions, education, law or any other profession that values those who can build bridges between world cultures.
-Our students also enjoy active language clubs, special activities, a comprehensive language lab and extensive connections to external language resources.
+Our students also enjoy active language clubs, special activities and extensive connections to external language resources.

 The Department of World Languages and Cultures offers learning experiences for students to develop ethical and spiritual strength, as we acknowledge a God whose love transcends linguistic and cultural barriers; build value systems that celebrate the diversity and fraternity of God's world; commit ourselves to lives of integrity and service to all God's people, and continuously to improve the effectiveness of the department, the campus, and the community, as together we strive to build bridges to the world.

 Language Technology Forum

 The Language Technology Forum is the place where language learning and technology come together.
 It’s also the place where classroom knowledge is put into practice and conversational skills are developed.

 - board and card games in different languages

 - 10-player buzzer set for adding competition to the learning process